Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

    Example of a Delivery Manager screen

-The first example given on `Example of a Delivery Manager screen`_ shows the Delivery Manager screen of the Playground project.

 Browsing packages
 `````````````````

 As explained in the `Delivery Manager Jargon`_, projects can contain several packages.
-In the
-example, the Playground project has four packages.
+In order to have a better visibility on the service, all packages are collapsed by default.

-The content of each package can be hidden by clicking the *minus* icon
-located just before the package name.
-This can help for visibility
+You can see the full content of a package by clicking on the "plus" icon located just before the package name.
-reasons if your project has lots of packages and releases.
-To expand a
-collapsed package, simply click the *plus* icon before the package name.
-By default, all the packages are expanded.

 Tuleap gives you the opportunity to monitor the packages.
 Like this, you will be notified when a new release is available, or if a